iOS17/Jailbreak/README.md

 Hey there! **Are you ready to learn how to jailbreak your iOS 17 - iOS 17.4.1** devices(Including iOS 17.1, 17.2 and iOS 17.3) using the latest **Palera1n, Serotonin, and NekoJB Redensa Dopamine** tools in 2024?
 Look no further than **our Complete Guide, packed with step-by-step instructions and helpful tips** to make the process a breeze.
 Get ready to unlock new possibilities on your device!

+**Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**

 **Please keep in mind that no working jailbreak tools are currently available in the community for iOS 17 - iOS 17.4 and up.
 However, if you own an iPad (6th generation), you can jailbreak iOS 17 - iOS 17.1 with the most recent release of the palera1n jailbreak tool.

 We strongly suggest staying on the most recently available lower iOS version because working exploits are available for iOS 17 to iOS 17.2.**